pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 ## Launching the Installation

+### Prerequisites Check

+Please run these commands and compare the output with values below.
+You might have to use `docker-ce` and your versions can be newer:

+    $ docker -v
+    Docker version 17.05.0-ce, build 89658be

+    $ docker-compose -v
+    docker-compose version 1.18.0, build 8dd22a9

+If your DNS is set up correctly, the following command should yield the fully qualified domain name of the machine you intend to use as a central Pryv Register server:

+    $ dig NS ${DOMAIN}

+Normally, your NS records should resolve to the names you gave to the Register server you intend to set up.
+Please check that your A records exist and point to the same machine.

+### Run

+To launch the installation, you will need to SSH to each Pryv.io machine and repeat the commands described below for each machine.
+Please start with the leader machine (reg-master) first and then the follower machines (cores, static, reg-slave).

-To launch the installation, you will first need to log in to the distribution host for the Pryv docker images.
+You will first need to log in to the distribution host for the Pryv docker images.
 You should have received a set of credentials with the delivery of the configuration files.
 The following assumes that you have a user id (${USER_ID}) and a secret (${SECRET}).

 To log in, type: